docker/docs/docker-for-windows/troubleshoot.md

 #### Virtualization must be enabled

-In addition to [Hyper-V](#hyper-v), virtualization must be enabled.
-Check the Performance tab on the Task Manager:
+In addition to [Hyper-V](#hyper-v) or [WSL 2](/docker-for-windows/wsl-tech-preview.md), virtualization must be enabled.
+Check the
+Performance tab on the Task Manager:

 ![Task Manager](images/virtualization-enabled.png){:width="700px"}

-If you manually uninstall Hyper-V or disable virtualization, Docker Desktop cannot start.
+If you manually uninstall Hyper-V, WSL 2 or disable virtualization, Docker Desktop cannot start.
 See [Unable to run Docker for Windows on Windows 10 Enterprise](https://github.com/docker/for-win/issues/74).